nondescryptid/opendoc-state-court-judgments/2019_SGDC_57/report.md

 20     Teo Eng Lian from Jarmay Enterprises was also called as a defence witness to give evidence on a black knife, one of the item in the assortment of the kitchenware and utensils and I found her answers to be candid and forthright.

 21     In respect of the accused, Prosecution proceeded to impeach her credibility based on the inconsistencies in her statements and I found material inconsistencies between her evidence in court and her statements.
-She had various versions when giving evidence on various items such as the Pioneer DVD player, the Vacheron Constantin watch, white Swatch watch or and purple Prada bag depending on whether it was in her statement, examination-in-chief or cross-examination.[\[note: 8\]](#Ftn_8)
+She had various versions when giving evidence on various items such as the Pioneer DVD player, the Vacheron Constantin watch, white Swatch watch or and purple Prada bag depending on whether it was in her statement, examination-in-chief or cross-examination.[^8]

 ## My findings in respect of the proceeded charges